blakadder/blog/_posts/2020-08-22-frankenstein-saturday-3.md

 How to flash an ESP-12 module and make a drop-in replacement of a nonESP82xx Wi-Fi module for which you don't have any datasheet or pinout.

 ## Why even do this?
 I found some [dirt cheap Wi-Fi CCT bulbs](https://s.click.aliexpress.com/e/_d8vNcBW) that claims 15W 1500lm and an above average color range of 2000K to 7000K.
 All that for around 5$ per bulb.
-There must be catch...
+There must be a catch...

 First sign there is, is that it uses the "Cloud Intelligence" app which could mean no Tuya-Convert.